Cut-off fragments of coins

 Reference: Bucephalus Numismatic GmbH, Black Auction 36 (5 April 2024), Lot 354 (acsearch.info URL).

 The weight of this fragment suggests that it may have served as a third stater.
 Although it is 0.02 g heavier than the heaviest third stater in the coin corpus (the coin no. 27 weighing 3.64 g) and approximately 0.10 to 0.20 g heavier than the median and average weights of this denomination (see its weight analysis), this slightly higher weight can be attributed to imperfections in the cutting process.
 On the other hand, it is possible that the weight of this fragment only coincidentally corresponds roughly to the weight of a third of the stater.
 It is therefore appropriate to also analyze examples of fragments of staters from mints in the surrounding regions, i.e. in Cilicia Pedias and Pamphylia.
-So far I have managed to get data on five specimens:
+So far I have managed to get data on six specimens:

 Cilicia, Soloi, c.
 440 – 410 BC, Figure 2